SaahithShetty/KG-tutorials/README.md

-# Knowledge Representation on the Web
+# Knowledge Graphs and Semantic Technologies Course

 ## Getting started
 Each time you do a project in Python, it is highly recommended to create a virtual python environment to keep the base python environment of your system 'clean', and easily allow you to switch version if needed.
 This time is no different.
 To prevent issues regarding the installation of python packages, we highly recommend creating a virtual environment of version `3.10.13`.
 For instructions on how to do this, have a look at popular python environment mangagers such as [conda](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/), [pyenv](https://github.com/pyenv/pyenv-virtualenv), and [PyFlow](https://github.com/David-OConnor/pyflow#installation).